dbruun/sop-pp-hackathon/RagAgentApp/README.md

 ### Adding New Agents

 1. Create a new agent class implementing `IAgentService`
+2. Inject `AgentsClient` and model deployment name in constructor
-2. Define a unique system prompt for the agent's specialty
+3. Define a unique system prompt for the agent's specialty
+4. Implement agent reuse logic (check for existing agents in Azure AI Foundry)
-3. Register the agent in `Program.cs`
+5. Register the agent in `Program.cs` as a scoped service
-4. Update the UI to display the new agent's responses
+6. Update the UI to display the new agent's responses

 ### Customizing Agents

 Edit the system prompts in the agent classes to customize behavior:
-- `SopRagAgent.cs` - Modify SOP expertise
+- `SopRagAgent.cs` - Modify SOP expertise and system prompt
-- `PolicyRagAgent.cs` - Modify policy expertise
+- `PolicyRagAgent.cs` - Modify policy expertise and system prompt

+Each agent automatically:
+- Checks for existing agents in Azure AI Foundry by name
+- Reuses existing agents if found
+- Creates new agents only when needed
+- Manages conversation threads for each query

 ## Troubleshooting